souhilsk/Groupe-33-REME/README.md

 Details on variables, transformations, and cleaning will be available in the `data/` and `scripts/` folders.

 ## 🗂️ Repository Structure
-data/                 # Raw and cleaned datasets (.dta) scripts/              # Stata .do files for analysis and graphs output/               # Tables, regression results, and figures report.tex            # Final research report (LaTeX format) presentation/         # Slides for the oral presentation README.md             # This file
+data/
+scripts/
+output/
+report.tex
+presentation/
+README.md

 ## 👥 Team